Local Development

 Tests

-VS Code launch tasks tasks are provided that allow visual debugging tests.
+The repository has Visual Studio Code launch tasks that allow for visually debugging tests.

 Type Checking